Organization Behavior and Administration

-A Similar case that I was silent when two of my friends were arguing on something i could've solved myself but i preferred not to bother much as I thought It's something between them. but the small issue resulted them to stop talking to each other and raised a bigger conflict in work.
+An A similar case that I was silent when two of my friends were arguing on something i could've solved myself but i preferred not to bother much as I thought It's something between them. but the the small issue resulted in them to stop talking to each other and raised a bigger conflict in work.

 7- Case Incident 2 : Did Toyota's Culture Cause Its Problem?

 Q) 16-29: If Toyota is not the cause of unintended acceleration, why was it blamed for it?